 PERSONAL INFORMATION

-I am an able bodied, White, cisgendered woman.
+I am an able bodied, White, cisgendered woman who uses she/her pronouns.

-Outside of work, I enjoy spending time with friends and family, including my partner, son, and our two cats, Ollie and Vesper.
+Outside of work, I enjoy spending time with friends and family, including my partner, son, and our three cats, Ollie, Vesper, and Ron.
 I am also involved in my community, helping organize neighborhood events and volunteering at my son’s school.
 I am Oregon born and raised, and am continuously grateful to call this beautiful place my home!

 Creativity continues to be an important part of my life, including both painting and drawing.
 Some of my other favorite activities include knitting/crocheting, seeing live music, traveling, spending time near water, and a good board game night with friends.